custojusto/partnersapi/README.md

 ### Update partner profile /partner/profile
 * * *
-> This endpoint update profile details, such as location, main phone and address  Editing the phone number won't update ads
+> This endpoint update profile details, such as location, main phone, whatsapp number and address.
+Editing the phone number or the whatsapp number won't update ads
 > Requires valid token for authentication